 That’s what geniuses do and who’s to say you’re not one?

 A lot of material you can find online about Feynman is tagged with lines like: “You might never have heard of this man.”
 It’s true.
-I didn’t know anything but his name before learning more today.
+I didn’t know anything but his name before learning more from Genius: The Life And Science Of Richard Feynman.
 He’s a fascinating, shimmering character, and I look forward to finding out more.
 Go team Feynman!

 What else can you learn from the blinks?